 recycling - Over the past 20 years we have reduced our waste to landfill by 60%.
 We re-use or recycle all the materials that we can - currently newspaper, card, glass, plastics, printer cartridges and textiles - and we compost the majority of our kitchen waste.

-purchasing - We maintain a kitchen garden for the supply of vegetables, herbs and fruit, keep our own hens and make our own jams, chutneys, bread, biscuits and cakes.
+purchasing - our kitchen garden supplies us with vegetables, herbs and fruit, we keep our own hens and make our own jams, chutneys, bread, biscuits and cakes.
 Breakfasts are prepared to order to help minimise waste and we source a large portion of our purchased food from local suppliers; further information is on our food page.
 Our bathroom products are made in Lochaber by the Highland Soap Company from organic ingredients and they are free from artificial foaming ingredients and Paraben preservatives.
 We use environmentally friendly cleaning products where practicable, e.g. Ecover products and micro fibre e-cloths.
 When we purchase new linen, towels or kitchen items we donate the items being replaced to the Brora Thrift shop.

 wildlife - We aim to garden organically, use companion planting and we've planted our borders with the aim of attracting birds and insects.
-We have a woodland area which is left unstrimmed and with wood debris to provide a habitat for insects and small mammals.
+There's a woodland area which is left unstrimmed and with wood debris to provide a habitat for insects and small mammals.
 We keep a wildlife notebook in the sitting room to record sightings of wildlife and flora by our guests and ourselves.
-Sightings in the area recently have included ospreys, peregrine falcons, golden eagles, red deer (on our lawn at night), puffins (at Duncansby), otters, seals, dolphins and orcas.
+Recent sightings have included ospreys, peregrine falcons, golden eagles, red deer (on our lawn at night), puffins (at Duncansby), otters, seals, dolphins and orcas.